kodus/mail/UPGRADING.md

 ## 1.0.0

-There are no breaking changes from 0.2.x, but this release requires PHP 7.0 or later.
+This release requires PHP 7.1 or later - APIs have not changed since 0.2.x, but static type-hints have been added, so you may need to add type-hints to custom implementations of any interfaces defined by this package.

 ## 0.1.x to 0.2.x